xixu-me/tzst/CONTRIBUTING.md

 Releases are handled by maintainers:

 1. Update version in `src/tzst/__init__.py`
-2. Update `CHANGELOG.md`
-3. Create a release tag
+2. Create a release tag
-4. Automated CI/CD publishes to PyPI
+3. Automated CI/CD publishes to PyPI

 ## Getting Help